WebOrigami/docs/src/content/builtins/dev/audit.md

 ---
 title: audit(tree)
-supertitle: "site:"
+supertitle: "dev:"
 ---

 This audits the site defined by the given tree for broken internal links.
-It first crawls the site using the same crawler as [`site:crawl`](crawl.html); see that page for details on what kinds of files and references are crawled.
+It first crawls the site using the same crawler as [`dev:crawl`](crawl.html); see that page for details on what kinds of files and references are crawled.

 - The audit only verifies links to internal pages and resources.
 It does not verify links to external pages and resources, i.e., outside the site being audited.
 - The audit process currently ignores errors.
 If, when attempting to retrieve a given resource, an error is generated, that resource will be skipped.